 If applicable domestic enterprises are required by Decree 53 to automatically store the Regulated Data in Vietnam, for applicable foreign enterprises, the Regulated Data will be stored for a specific period as specified in the data storage request from the Minister of the MoPS, starting from the time the enterprise receives such request.
 In all cases, the minimum data storage period must be at least 24 months.

-It is noted that in all cases, the data storage by foreign enterprises in Vietnam, must be completed as soon as possible within 12 months from receipt by these enterprises of the data storage request from the Minister of the MoPS.
+It is noted that in all cases, the data storage by foreign enterprises in Vietnam, must be completed as soon as possible within 12 months from the issuance date of the Minister of the MoPS’s decision requesting for data storage in Vietnam.
 Furthermore, in case of requesting for block or deletion of prohibited information by the MoPS or the Ministry of Information and Communications, system logs for investigation and dealing with violations of the laws on network security must be kept for at least 12 months.
 Decree 53 does not specify when the said 12-month period starts, but it would reasonably start from receipt by the enterprises of the Cybersecurity Department’s request.

 - Other related data storage requirements that enterprises must be aware